BerkeleyLearnVerify/Scenic/docs/reference/specifiers.rst

 Requires that this object is *not* visible from the ego or the given `Point`/`OrientedPoint`.

-Similarly to :sampref:`visible [from ({Point} | {OrientedPoint})]`, this specifier can optionally position the object uniformly at random over all points that could result in a non-visible object (note that the above requirement will ensure the object is in fact not-visible).
+Similarly to :sampref:`visible [from ({Point} | {OrientedPoint})]`, this specifier can optionally position the object uniformly at random over all points that could result in a non-visible object (note that the above requirement will ensure the object is in fact not visible).

 .. versionchanged:: 3.0